-The Italian government announced the changes on Tuesday, and they came into effect on Thursday morning, leaving people planning to travel from within Europe this week scrambling to get tested.
+The Italian government announced the changes on Tuesday and they came into effect on Thursday morning, leaving people with existing plans to travel from within Europe this week scrambling to get tested.

-If you’re planning to travel to Italy soon, here’s a closer look at what changes on Thursday, December 16th, according to the new ordinance signed by the Italian health minister on Tuesday night.
+If you’re planning to travel to Italy soon, here’s a closer look at the rules in place from December 16th according to the latest ordinance signed by the Italian health minister.

 Travel from within the EU

-The new rules mean all EU travellers who are double or triple-vaccinated against Covid-19 must now also show a negative test result from within the 24-hour period before departure (for rapid antigen tests, also known as lateral flow or LFTs) or the 48 hours before departure (for PCR tests).
+The new rules mean all EU travellers, including those who are double or triple-vaccinated against Covid-19, must now also show a negative test result from within the 24-hour period before departure (for rapid antigen tests, also known as lateral flow or LFTs) or the 48 hours before departure (for PCR or molecular tests).

-Previously, EU arrivals had to show proof of vaccination, recent recovery or a negative test.
+Previously, EU arrivals had to show proof of vaccination or recent recovery OR a negative test, not both.

 The new rules are in effect from Thursday, December 16th until at least January 31st.